robertbarbu22/blockchain/README.md

 * Users are incentivized to bid the maximum they're willing to pay, but they are not bound to that full amount, but rather to the previous highest bid plus an increment.
 The contract will automatically bid up to a given amount;
 * The highestBindingBid is the selling price and the highestBidder the person who won the auction;
 * After the auction ends the owner gets the highestBindingBid and everybody else withdraws their own amount;
+* Withdrawal pattern for cancelled auctions for the users who bid